netgen/TagsBundle/README.md

 Unit tests
 ----------

 There are two sets of tests available, unit tests and legacy integration tests.
-Both sets of unit tests are ran from root folder of eZ Publish 5 install.
+Both sets of tests are ran from root folder of eZ Publish 5 install.

 Before running the tests, copy (or symlink) `config.php-DEVELOPMENT` file to `config.php` in eZ Publish kernel.